South Korea seeks global appeal for cuisine

-Among this year's visitors are Germany's Thomas Bühner with his three Michelin stars, and top Brazilian chef, Alex Atala, who uses ingredients and techniques from the Amazon rainforest.'A new world'
+Among this year's visitors are Germany's Thomas Bühner with his three Michelin stars, and top Brazilian chef, Alex Atala, who uses ingredients and techniques from the Amazon rainforest.

 The appeal of Korea as a food destination, says Alex Atala, is exactly because it is largely undiscovered.